Dynatrace-Adam-Gardner/UnleashKubernetesTutorial/README.md

 This tutorial will run 4x containers on your VM.
 You'll need the OneAgent deployed on this VM first.

-1. An nginx reverse proxy to access flask app on port `80` (`http://127.0.0.1`)
+1. An nginx reverse proxy to access app on port `80` (`http://127.0.0.1`)
 1. An unleash feature flag container (`http://127.0.0.1/unleash`)
-1. A flask webserver app (Accessed via reverse proxy on port `80`)
+1. The app container (Accessed via reverse proxy on port `80`)
 1. A PostGRES Database container

-If the feature flag is `disabled` the flask app will serve `index.html` from within the container.
+If the feature flag is `disabled` the app will serve `index.html` from within the container.
-If the feature flag is `enabled` the flask app will serve a page hosted on GitHub (`https://raw.githubusercontent.com/agardnerIT/OddFiles/master/index2.html`)
+If the feature flag is `enabled` the app will serve a page hosted on GitHub (`https://raw.githubusercontent.com/agardnerIT/OddFiles/master/index2.html`)

 ## Deploy the OneAgent
 Deploy the OneAgent on your VM.